 3.3.
 EXEMPTED CATEGORIES in Polling Duties

 3.3.1.
-The Commission has exempted certain officers from being drafted for election duty in view of essential nature of duties/service discharged by them.
+The Commission has exempted certain officers from being drafted for election duty in view of essential nature of duties/service discharged by them.3.3.2.
+The officers and staff of following departments will not be requisitioned for deployment of election duty:

 3.3.4.
 Employees of banks and LIC will be drafted on regular duty to the minimum extent possible.